Romania in the Junior Eurovision Song Contest 2008

 Romania was represented by Mădălina & Andrada at the Junior Eurovision Song Contest 2008 with the song "Salvaţi planeta!", a song about saving the planet.
 "Salvaţi planeta!" was the winner of the Romanian national final Selecţia Naţională Eurovision Junior 2008, held on 1 June 2008.

-Before Eurovision
+Before Junior Eurovision

 Selecţia Naţională Eurovision Junior 2008

+The submission window for the national final was open until 30 April 2008.
+The participants of the final were revealed on 5 May 2008.

 The final took place on 1 June 2008, hosted by Alina Sorescu and Iulia Ciobanu.
 12 songs took part and the winner was determined by a 50/50 combination of votes from a jury panel and a public televote.
 The winner was "Salvaţi planeta!" performed by Mădălina & Andrada.

 As there was a tie at the end of the voting, the results of the jury vote took precedence.

 Revamp of the song

 The melody of the song has changed slightly from the version sang at the National Final (which can be heard here).
 The revised version can be heard here.